 Career Counseling through the Dean of Students office is available to assist students with career exploration and employment opportunities.

-Job postings, resume preparation resources, and placement services are available through BRTC Career Connections, an online employment resource.
+Job postings, resume preparation resources, and placement services are available through the Dean of Students office and on the My BRTC portal.